AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

    1. The advertiser must prepare the data within [!DNL Tealium]:

-      1. The email IDs for the advertiser's audience must be hashed using the SHA-256 algorithm.
+      1. Hash the email IDs for the advertiser's audience using the SHA-256 algorithm.

-      1. The column containing hashed email IDs must be mapped to the attribute of the type of Visitor ID.
+      1. Map the column containing hashed email IDs to the attribute of the type of Visitor ID.

-      1. The audience must be created with the `Tealium_visitor_id` attribute.
-The right enrichment must be applied to trigger the audience.
+      1. Create the audience with the `Tealium_visitor_id` attribute.
+Apply the right enrichment to trigger the audience.
 See the [[!DNL Tealium] documentation on visitor ID attributes](https://docs.tealium.com/server-side/visitor-stitching/visitor-id-attribute/).

    1. The advertiser must give segment-mapping data to the Adobe Account Team to create the segments in DSP.
 Use the following column names and values in a comma-separated values file:

       * **External Segment Key:** The external segment key, which you'll later specify in the action settings for the connector in [!DNL Tealium].
 The recommended naming convention is "`<DSP source key>_<Tealium segment name>`," such as "57bf424dc10_coffee-drinkers."
+For the DSP source key, use the [!UICONTROL Source Key] from the DSP audience source settings.

       * **Segment Name:** The segment name.